Wolfy76700/Wolfy76700.github.io/rules_den.md

 - The tournament is played in a **First to 2** format
 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters are allowed
-- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- You can switch characters and assists if you lost the previous game, however the winner cannot switch characters or assists
-- **Regarding Stream matches:**
-  - Stream matches will be viewed thanks to VDO Ninja.
-  - One of the two players will have to join the VDO Ninja room in order to stream their match.
-Please make sure to use the "Screenshare" option and select the game window in order to avoid doxxing yourself on stream
-  - Make sure to leave the VDO Ninja room once your match is over
-  - Game sound will be off during the stream

 ### JoJo's Bizarre Adventure: Heritage for the Future